 So how do you make sure your autoresponder emails get sent out?
 Well first of all, you need a service which has an autoresponder built in.

-There are two options I’ve used before, both of which works well:
+There are three main options I’ve used before, all of which can work well:

 While Mailchimp offers a free email marketing account, the free version doesn’t include the autoresponder feature, so the cost of both tools is the same.

 Within both of these, you’ll be able to easily add multiple autoresponders, and have them go out whenever you want.
 In my autoresponder for Music Industry How To, I currently have over 25 messages which go out to anyone that subscribes to my email list at the rate of once a week.
 This helps build a relationship with any subscribers for 6 months after they find out about the site, all without me lifting a finger.
 Even though the messages were all written a long time ago, they keep benefiting my business without me doing any additional work.
 The same will work for your music career, saving you a lot of time and effort along the way.